euwbah/hid-info-sender/README.md

     - Check the history tab of this task and make sure the "Action started" task category is logged.
     - If there's an error, it will show up in the "Last Run Result" column.

+## Bugs

+- After flashing both sides of the keyboard, HIDAPI may throw the 'Device not connected' error, even if the keyboard is connected.
+To go around this, restart the script.
+In task scheduler, select the "Forward HID Info" script, click "End" then "Run".

 ## Byte format

 1. Fixed to `0x01` (identifies this custom data packet)